The Science of Food & Aging

 What & how we eat from research and “Blue Zones” longevity hot spots around the world.

-Note: This article first appeared in the Boston Globe as part of Harvard Pilgrim and Studio/B’s Aging Strong series, exploring how individuals from athletes to entrepreneurs have navigated the challenges of aging—and the habits that can help others age strong too.
+Note: This article first appeared in the Boston Globe in Fall 2020 as part of Harvard Pilgrim and Studio/B’s Aging Strong series, exploring how individuals from athletes to entrepreneurs have navigated the challenges of aging—and the habits that can help others age strong too.

 Healthy eating is important at any age.
 But, during the aging process, diet can play a surprisingly major role in one’s vitality and longevity—perhaps even more so than genetics.